-This section provides instructions on how to enable logging at the secure HTTPS request/response level.

-- Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments). - 2.
-Ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scope of the server, as follows:
+Overview This section provides instructions on how to enable logging at the secure HTTPS request/response level.
+Steps The steps to complete this task are: 1.
+Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments).
+Ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scope of the server, as follows: orb_plugins = ["local_log_stream", "https", "soap"]; Note: The "local_log_stream" setting is included by default.

-'''

-...

-orb_plugins = ["local_log_stream", "https", "soap"];

-...

-'''

-Note: The "local log stream" setting is included by default.

 3. Ensure that the event_log:filters configuration item (in the global configuration scope) includes "IT_HTTPS=" among its settings.
-For example:

-'''

-...

-event_log:filters = ["IT_HTTPS="];
+For example: event_log:filters = ["IT_HTTPS="];

-...

-'''

-4. Ensure that the policies:https:trace_requests:enabled configuration item (in the global scope) is set to "true".
+4. Ensure that the policies:https:trace\requests:enabled configuration item (in the global scope) is set to "true".

-Enabling User Name and Password Checkingby RACF
+Enabling User Name and Password Checking by RACF

-This section provides instructions on how to configure the server to require clients to send an identifying user name and password in the SOAP header of a client request, and use on-host RACF facilities to authenticate the client's credentials.

-User name and password checking can be used in combination with:

-- SAF-to enforce access control. - Client principal activation-to allow the CICS or IMS server adapter to start transactions under the client user ID rather than under its own user ID.

-- 1. If the FACILITY RACF class profile, BPX.DAEMON, is defined on your system, ensure that the caller's user ID has READ access to the BPX.DAEMON profile.
-Alternatively, if BPX.DAEMON is not defined, ensure that the caller's user ID has a UID of 0 assigned to it in the OMVS segment of its RACF user profile. - 2.
-Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments). - 3.
-Ensure that the plugins:soap:use_security_service configuration item is set to "false" in the configuration scope of the server. - 4.
-Ensure that the plugins:soap:check_header_password configuration item is set to "true" in the configuration scope of the server.
+Overview This section provides instructions on how to configure the server to require clients to send an identifying user name and password in the SOAP header of a client request, and use on-host RACF facilities to authenticate the client's credentials.
+User name and password checking can be used in combination with: SAF-to enforce access control.
+Client principal activation-to allow the CICS or IMS server adapter to start transactions under the client user ID rather than under its own user ID.
+Steps The steps to complete this task are: If the FACILITY RACF class profile, BPX.DAEMON, is defined on your system, ensure that the caller's user ID has READ access to the BPX.DAEMON profile.
+Alternatively, if BPX.DAEMON is not defined, ensure that the caller's user ID has a UID of 0 assigned to it in the OMVS segment of its RACF user profile.
+Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments).
+3. Ensure that the plugins:soap:use_security_service configuration item is set to "false" in the configuration scope of the server.
+4. Ensure that the plugins:soap:check_header_password configuration item is set to "true" in the configuration scope of the server.

-Enabling User Name and Password Checkingby iSF
+Enabling User Name and Password Checking by iSF

-This section provides instructions on how to configure the server to require clients to send an identifying user name and password in the SOAP header of a client request, and use the off-host IONA Security Service (iSF) to authenticate the client's credentials.

-User name and password checking can be used in combination with:

-- SAF-to enforce access control. - Client principal activation-to allow the CICS or IMS server adapter to start transactions under the client user ID rather than under its own user ID.

-- Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments). - 2.
-Ensure that the plugins:soap:use_security_service configuration item is set to "true" in the configuration scope of the server. - 3.
-Ensure that the plugins:soap:check_header_password configuration item is set to "true" in the configuration scope of the server.
+Overview This section provides instructions on how to configure the server to require clients to send an identifying user name and password in the SOAP header of a client request, and use the off-host Security Service (iSF) to authenticate the client's credentials.
+User name and password checking can be used in combination with: SAF-to enforce access control.
+Client principal activation-to allow the CICS or IMS server adapter to start transactions under the client user ID rather than under its own user ID.
+Steps The steps to complete this task are: Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments).
+Ensure that the plugins:soap:use_security_service configuration item is set to "true" in the configuration scope of the server.
+3. Ensure that the plugins:soap:check_header_password configuration item is set to "true" in the configuration scope of the server.